Floating Offshore Wind

 It is estimated by the ORE Catapult that the first GW of floating wind in the Celtic Sea could potentially deliver over 3,000 jobs and £682m in supply chain opportunities for Wales and Cornwall by 2030.

-Up to 50GW of wind resource in the Celtic Sea.
+Studies suggest there is up to 50GW of attainable wind resource in the Celtic Sea.

 A new energy partnership

 Simply Blue Energy, a pioneering Celtic Sea energy developer, and Total, one of the world’s largest energy companies, have established a partnership to develop floating wind projects in waters of the Celtic Sea.
 The joint venture, Blue Gem Wind was announced in March 2020 and opens a new chapter in the development of offshore energy in the UK.

 Blue Gem Wind will initially focus on a 96MW demonstration project 45 km offshore.
 The project, named Erebus after the famous ship built in Pembroke Dock will become one of the largest floating offshore wind projects in Europe when constructed in 2027.

 Erebus is the first project in a stepping stone approach to developing floating wind in the Celtic Sea.
 A series of subsequent projects, gradually increasing in size will enable the local supply chain to maximise opportunities before commercial size projects in the 2030’s.

 Maximising local supply chain opportunities with a stepping stone approach

 Sustainable Coastal Communities